-We recently won an award for the end to end digital platform we built for managed WAN, IT services, and monitoring.
-This platform was central to our aim to be the best managed network provider so we thought we would outline how we did it, and why.
+We won an award for the end to end digital platform we built for managed WAN, IT services, and monitoring.
+This platform was central to our aim to be the best Managed Network Provider so we decided to outline how we did it, and why.

-In a previous company I took on responsibility for WAN and network services to the SME and mid-markets.
-We delivered MPLS, VPLS, Dedicated Internet and point to point Ethernet services - mainly managed networks.
+In a previous company, I took on responsibility for WAN and network services to the SME and mid-markets.
+We delivered MPLS Networks, VPLS, Dedicated Internet and point to point Ethernet services - mainly managed network services.

-We regularly invited customers to events, at which we’d show them what we were doing and talk to them.
-As a group, these customers were friendly but long-suffering, and it emerged over time that they all had something in common with their managed networks.
+We regularly invited customers to events, at which we’d show them what we were doing and talk to them about their Wide Area Networks.
+As a group, these customers were friendly but long-suffering, and I discovered they all had something in common with their managed WANs.

-- It took a long time to deliver circuits, with unexpected delays and a very limited ability to mitigate them;
+- It takes a long time to deliver circuits, with unexpected delays and a very limited ability to mitigate them;

-- There was little visibility of what was going on with the network and very limited proactivity in alerting customers when things went wrong;
+- There is little visibility of what was going on with the network and very limited proactivity in alerting customers when things went wrong;

-- It took a long time to acknowledge and agree to change requests;
+- It takes a long time to acknowledge and agree to change requests;

-- It was difficult to get updates on faults;
+- It is difficult to get updates on faults;

-- It was difficult to get an accurate bill.
+- It is difficult to get an accurate bill.

 Network providers (typically the major carriers) have evolved multiple complex processes over the years, some manual, some supported by discrete systems.
 This can lead to paperwork overload and poor customer experience driven by accuracy, data integrity and response time issues.